S3-working-group/s3-practical-guide/docs/all.md

 Consider including those affected in reviewing and evolving decisions, too.

+#### Invest in Ongoing Learning

+<div class="card summary"><div class="card-body">Make continuous learning an integral part of people’s responsibilities and work, so that they ongoingly develop their capacity to contribute effectively toward the purpose of the organization.
+</div></div>

 #### Breaking Agreements

 <div class="card summary"><div class="card-body">Break agreements when you are certain the benefit for the organization outweighs the cost of waiting to amend that agreement first, and take responsibility for any consequences.